Managing Currencies and Exchange Rates for Your Markets

 - Payment currency: When local currency display is enabled, customers will pay in their local currency by default.
 If it is disabled, the default payment currency will be the market base currency.
 If neither the local currency nor the market base currency is supported by the payment provider, the payment currency will default to the store currency.

-Automatic Exchange Rate Conversion
+Dynamic Rate Conversion

 -

-Steps to Configure Manual Exchange Rates
+Steps to Configure Fixed Rates

 -